sdambo-git/cluster-compare/README.md

 make cross-build
 ```

-if you want to use the file here copy it to a directory that exists in your search path , for example:
+if you want to use the file here copy it to a directory that exists in your search path ,first download it to your home direcory, for example:

 ```bash
 cd ~